 - Turn old posts into infographics.
 “Use the content and statistics from your blog post to create an easy-to-understand visual infographic,” Marr says.
-“These are great for generating social shares — especially on platforms like Pinterest — and for presenting your information quickly.”
+“These are great for generating organic traffic via social shares — especially on platforms like Pinterest — and for presenting your information quickly.”

 - Get new facts.
 Update old posts with new information, such as current statistics and news.
 Add relevant details that might not have been around when the original post was created.

 - Refresh for social.
 “If it did really well in social media then what we generally do is look over the post and see how we can improve it,” Weaver says.
 “Are the resources still fresh?
 Are there others we can add?
 Has more information come to light over this time frame?
 Are our call to actions good?
 Do we have a strong lead and kicker?
 We do everything we can to improve the article, and then we repost.”
 And don’t forget to promote it again.

 - Create “best of” posts.
 Consider this your version of a greatest hits album.
 This is a way to categorize collections of old posts and make them feel fresh again, and could be anything from ‘Our Top 20 Marketing Tips’ or ‘Best How-To Arrange Flowers Posts of 2017.’

-- Film a video for an old post.
+- Film a video for an old article.
 “This works really well for tutorials, recipes, and similar types of posts,” Marr says.
 “Film a video walking your readers through something you described in a blog post.
 Then, share it on your social media accounts and add it to the old post for more engagement.”